 - Whenever we move, the lead moves rhythmically without pressure (with a smile).
 When we stop, the lead touches the ground.

 - Teaching this natural way requires patience and self-control.

-- The lead is not natural for dogs.
+- We should be aware that the lead is not natural for dogs.

 - We must respect both sides of the lead, and that is why we should use a lead that allows a free movement without pressure (at least 1,70m length).

-- We move forward, back and forth with no quick movements, we should give the opportunity to the other species decide and follow us naturally, which is why our body language is so important.
+- With the lead placed on our palm.
+We move forward, back and forth with no quick movements, we should give the opportunity to the other species to decide and follow us naturally, which is why our body language is so important.

 - Inevitably, some pressure can happen.
-We should deal with it in a kind way, and solve the problem efficiently according with the situation, without creating a harmful situation.
+We should deal with it in a kind way, and solve the problem efficiently according to the situation, without creating a harmful situation.

 More than training—Communication